-The 2019 J. Lohr Riverstone Chardonnay exhibits youthful hues of light straw.
-The enticing aromas are reminiscent of ripe orange, fresh nectarine, and hazelnut, which are complemented by the palate flavors of apricot, ripe peach, and honey.
-The rich texture and balance on the palate from aging sur lie gives way to flavors of vanilla, citrus cream, and a hint of oak on the long finish.
+The 2020 Riverstone Chardonnay exhibits youthful hues of light straw.
+The enticing aromas are reminiscent of ripe orange, peach, cocoa, and baking spices.
+The rich texture and balance on the palate from barrel aging sur lie offers flavors of ripe pear, apricot, citrus cream, hazelnut, and a hint of oak on the long finish.

 — Kristen Barnhisel, winemaker, white wine

 Arroyo Seco AVA, Monterey County, CA

 Crafted to be enjoyed now or within five years of vintage.5 Years

 This versatile wine can be enjoyed as an aperitif with Gouda or aged goat cheese, or to accompany an entrée, such as a spring vegetable risotto, mussels in white wine sauce, bacon-wrapped scallops, or roasted pork with apples.

 For thirty vintages, a classic Monterey Chardonnay wine from the cool-climate Arroyo Seco appellation.
 This wine has earned the “Certified California Sustainable Winegrowing” seal from the California Sustainable Winegrowing Alliance.